Taylor Pendrith betting profile: Sony Open in Hawaii - PGA TOUR

 Pendrith's recent performances

-- Pendrith has finished in the top 20 four times over his last 10 appearances.
+- Pendrith has finished in the top 20 four times over his last ten appearances.

-- He had his best finish at the PGA Championship, where he finished tied for 5th with a score of 5-under.
+- He had his best finish at the PGA Championship, where he finished tied for fifth with a score of 5-under.

 - Pendrith has an average of 0.376 Strokes Gained: Off-the-Tee in his past five tournaments.